- May 19: Week’s best travel stories & longreads from around the webPosted 2 days ago

 Norwegian CEO: “787 the airplane for the future”

-By Erik Bergin on April 30, 2012 AIRLINES.
+AIRLINES.
 On May first, Boeing’s new 787 Dreamliner makes its premier landing at the Gardemoen in Oslo, Norway.
 In a unique move within the Nordic airline business earlier this year, Norwegian ordered six 787, thus increasing the pressure on its competitor SAS, burdened by debts.

 The 787, being extra light, will mean a revolution for long distance flights, says Norwegian CEO Bjørn Kjos to the Dagens Industri newspaper.